cscart/docs/en/user_guide/addons/zapier/index.rst

 * Column names;

   First row in Google Sheet with column names.
-In this case, your doc should contain next columns: E-mail, User type (administrator, buyer); Company id (ID of the store or vendor to which the user belongs); User status﻿

-* At least one line with detailed information about the user.
+In this case, your doc can contain columns like Order ID, user First and Last Name, Order Total etc.

-  Add at least one line to the file with user data from your store.
+* If your **trigger events** are in Google Sheets, then your need at least one row with filled data about the order/user/shipment from your store.
 This is necessary to test the correct setting of the Zap.

   *The example of Google Sheet*

   .. image:: img/example_speadsheet.png
-      :alt: Screenshot of the table with the vendor names in the Google Sheets.
+      :alt: Screenshot of the table with the order details in the Google Sheets.

 ==========================================================================
 What Events in CS-Cart Can Be Used to Connect with Other Apps and Services